marktjagd/jTest/README.md

 jTest
 =====

 > Javascript framework testing suite for web applications using jQuery's interface.
+It provides the option to simultaneously develop a project on multiple environments.

 Install